-The Base Stabilization Frame is the current support mechanism used to secure the wheelchair during the rowing motion (Figure 8).
+The Base Stabilization Frame is the current support mechanism the Adaptive Rower uses to secure the wheelchair during the rowing exercise (Figure 7).
 The design features a non-adjustable frame which can only accommodate a limited range of user/wheelchair sizes.
 To secure the wheelchair to the rower, the Base Stabilization Frame includes adjustable straps located on the vertical support bars.
-When attached to the front arm bars of the wheelchair (Figure 9), these straps provide a forward reaction force that prevents the wheelchair from both tipping and rolling backwards during the rowing exercise.
+When attached to the front arm bars of the wheelchair (Figure 8), these straps provide a forward reaction force that prevents the wheelchair from both tipping and rolling backwards during the rowing exercise.
 The Base Stabilization Frame includes a base board that rests underneath the rowing machine.
 The rubber supports on the bottom of the rower rest within divots cut out from the base board.
 The weight of the rowing machine resting on the base board prevents the Base Stabilization Frame from moving during use.